Greatest Literature banner

 The original crowd-pleaser

 This one has it all.
-The Odyssey is not only a great romantic, adventure epic, but it's terribly realistic in its depiction of human nature and a brilliantly crafted narrative.
-Authors today could learn from how Homer lays out his plot and plays the characters off against each other for maximum reader involvement.
+The Odyssey is not only a great romantic, adventure epic, but it's terribly realistic in its depiction of human nature within a brilliantly crafted narrative.
+Authors today could learn from how Homer (whoever he was or they were) lays out the plot and plays the characters off against each other for maximum reader involvement.

-Of course it was composed almost three thousand years ago and our sensibilities have changed rather drastically in those centuries.
-So the Odyssey doesn't exactly go down as smooth as the latest bestselling novel.
-You have to work a bit at putting yourself in the ancient mindset and understanding it, especially when your copy of The Odyssey is translated as poetry.
+Of course it was composed almost three thousand years ago and our sensibilities have changed a little over those centuries.
+So the Odyssey doesn't exactly go down as smoothly as the latest bestselling novel.
+You have to work a bit at putting yourself in the ancient mindset and understanding it, especially if you're reading The Odyssey translated as poetry.

 But when you do make that effort, you'll find it starts coming easier and easier, and it ends up seeming not so ancient or foreign after all.
 It eventually sucks you right into the tale.

-Which is more than you can say about many "classics" of more recent vintage—to wit, James Joyce's so-called modern masterpiece, Ulysses, which supposedly follows Homer's outline.
+Which is more than you can say about many "classics" of more recent vintage—to wit, James Joyce's novel Ulysses, which supposedly follows Homer's outline.

 Homer is way ahead of his time in the indirect route he takes in telling the story.
 The standard approach to an epic is to start in medias res—in the thick of the story, as the same author does with the Iliad.
 But instead of setting off with Odysseus (also translated as Ulysses) at the fall of Troy, picking up from the end of the Iliad, and following the character's ten-year journey home from the war, here Homer starts near the end of the story.